Gravitational Effects on Biofilm Formation During Space Flight (Micro-2) - 11.22.16

 The samples will be stowed in the CGBA at 8ºC until as late in the mission as possible then CGBA temperature will be set to 37ºC.
 After 14-21 hours, to allow the temperature of the samples in the FPAs to have reached and stabilized at 37ºC, all 16 GAPs will be activated.
 To activate the samples, a crewmember must remove the CGBA from its middeck stowage location, take out each GAP and install the hand crank.
 The hand crank is then turned until the cell suspension in the second chamber is introduced to the growth media in the first chamber.
 Following the 72-hour growth period, a crewmember will again install the hand crank and terminate the GAPs by adding the termination reagent in the last chamber to the cells.
 Only GAPs 1-10 will need to be terminated.
 All GAPs will be returned to the CGBA and the CGBA will be set to 8ºC where it will remain until recovery.

 While planktonic cultures (grown under constant mixing) of microbes have indicated that space flight can lead to increases in growth and virulence, the effects of space flight on biofilm development and physiology remain unclear.
 To address this issue, Pseudomonas aeruginosa was cultured during two Atlantis space shuttle missions: STS-132 and STS-135, and the biofilms formed during space flight were characterized.
 Micro-2 reveals the first evidence of space flight affecting the biofilm formation of P. aeruginosa.
 An increased number of viable cells, increased biomass, and increased thickness were observed in space flight biofilms when compared to ground controls regardless of phosphate concentration or carbon source.
-Results also show P. aeruginosa forming column-and-canopy shaped biofilms during space flight and flagella-driven motility plays a key role in the formation of this unique structure, where flagella are structures that enable cells to move in liquids by "swimming".
+Results also show P. aeruginosa forming column-and-canopy shaped biofilms during space flight and flagella (thread-like structure which produces mobility) driven motility plays a key role in the formation of this unique structure.
 The findings indicate that altered biofilm production during space flight may have detrimental impacts on long-term space flight missions, where increases in biofouling and microbial-induced corrosion could have profound impacts on mission success.
-Furthermore, it will be important to explore the effects of such changes on human health through pathogenic and beneficial interactions between humans and microbes during space flight (Kim 2013).
+It is also found that microbes grown under nutrient-limiting conditions are likely to reach higher cell densities under microgravity conditions than they would on Earth.
+It is important to determine the effects space-borne microbes have on human health during space flight.^ back to top

 Ground Based Results Publications